-Based on different theories of fostering local knowledge, the design and characteristics of the networked human and IT environment may be conceptual and methodologically different, as shown in Table 4.
+Based on different theories of fostering local knowledge and human development, the design and characteristics of the networked human and IT environment may be conceptual and methodologically different, as shown in Table 4.

-Figure 11.
-Networked School, Learners and Classrooms for Fostering Local Knowledge
+Figure 10.
+Networked School, Learners and Classrooms for Fostering Local Knowledge and Human